In this day and age, it's rare to come across anyone arguing that health and safety management is not only a necessity in but a benefit to workplaces.

 The impact of work-related accidents and illnesses on the competitiveness of a country’s marketplace has been the topic of many studies.
 In fact, Hesapro found a clear correlation between the two - countries with a better workplace health and safety record, such as Finland, the United States and Denmark, are more competitive in the global economy.
 Indonesia and Brazil were at the other end of the scale.

 Why?
 Businesses choose to work with similar low-risk partners.
-For example, a Swedish contractor might be reluctant to provide workers to a Zimbabwean client in fear of the predominantly-Western value of health and safety not being respected, and therefore putting their staff at risk.
+For example, a Swedish contractor might be reluctant to provide workers to a Zimbabwean client in fear of health and safety not being respected, and therefore putting their staff at risk.

 Country productivity vs. fatal injury rate